-Acura Pharmaceuticals, Inc., a New York corporation, and its wholly-owned subsidiary Acura Pharmaceutical Technologies, Inc. (the "Company" or "We") is a specialty pharmaceutical company engaged in research, development and manufacture of product candidates intended to introduce limits and impediments to abuse by utilizing our proprietary Aversion[®] Technology, ImpedeTM Technology and other novel technologies.
+Acura Pharmaceuticals, Inc., a New York corporation, and its wholly-owned subsidiary Acura Pharmaceutical Technologies, Inc. (the "Company" or "We") is a specialty pharmaceutical company engaged in research, development and manufacture of product candidates intended to introduce limits and impediments to abuse by utilizing our proprietary Aversion® Technology, ImpedeTM Technology and other novel technologies.

 The accompanying unaudited consolidated financial statements of the Company were prepared in accordance with generally accepted accounting principles for interim financial information and instructions to Form 10-Q and Rule 10-01 of Regulation S-X. Accordingly, these financial statements do not include all of the information and footnotes required by accounting principles generally accepted in the United States of America for complete financial statements.
-In the opinion of management, all adjustments considered necessary to present fairly the Company's financial position as of June 30, 2010 and results of operations and cash flows for the three and six months ended June 30, 2010 and 2009 have been made.
-The results of operations for the three and six months ended June 30, 2010 and 2009 have been made.
-The results of operations for the three and six months ended June 30, 2010 and 2009 have been made.
-The results of operations for the three and six months ended June 30, 2010 and 2009 have been made.
-The results of operations for the three and six months ended June 30, 2010 and 2009 have been made.
-The results of operations for the three and six months ended June 30, 2010 are not necessarily indicative of results expected for the full year ending December 31, 2010.
+In the opinion of management, all adjustments considered necessary to present fairly the Company's financial position, results of operations and cash flows have been made.
+The results of operations for the three and nine months ended September 30, 2010 are not necessarily indicative of results expected for the full year ending December 31, 2010.
 These unaudited consolidated financial statements should be read in conjunction with the audited consolidated financial statements and footnotes thereto for the year ended December 31, 2009 included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission.
-The year-end consolidated balance sheet presented was derived from the audited consolidated financial statements, but does not include all disclosures required by generally accepted accounting principles.
-Amounts presented are rounded to the nearest thousand, where indicated, except per share data and par values.
+The 2009 year-end consolidated balance sheet presented in this Report was derived from the Company's 2009 year-end audited consolidated financial statements, but does not include all disclosures required by generally accepted accounting principles.
+Amounts presented in the financial statements are rounded to the nearest thousand except per share data and par values.